tomjoht/tomjoht.github.io/_restapicourse/pubapis_raml.md

 In this example, the RAML file is located in examples/weather.raml.

-## Deliver doc through the RAML2HTML
+## Deliver doc through the RAML2HTML Utility

 Here's [an example](http://raml2html.leanlabs.io/github) of what the RAML2HTML output looks like.